gcobb321/icloud3_v3_docs/docs/chapters/1_installing.md

 ![](..\screens\apple_acct\apple-acct-update-first-time.png)

-- Enter your Apple account email (username) and pasword.
+- Enter your Apple account **username** (email id) and **password**.
 - Click **Submit**

 The username and password will be validated, iCloud3 will log into your Apple account and download the devices in your account.

+Note:

-If *Locate All Devices* is enabled, all of the devices in your Family List will downloaded.
-If it is disabled, only your devices are downloaded.
-The *Authenticate Apple Account Sign-in* screen will be displayed.
+- *Locate All Devices* is enabled - All of the devices in your Family List will downloaded.
+- *Locate All Devices* is disabled - Only your devices are downloaded.

+If Apple logged into your account, the *Authenticate Apple Account Sign-in* screen will be displayed.

 ### Authenticate Apple Account Sign-in

 The next step is to authenticate iCloud3 access to your Apple account.
 This is done by entering the 6-digit 2fa code that will be sent to your trusted device.

+Three-methods of authentication are supported:

+- **Push notification pop-up window** (default) - Apple opens the 'Someone is logging into your account > Allow/Do Not Allow ', followed by the 6-digit code on your iPhone
+- **Text message** - The code is sent to a Trusted Phone in a text message.
-Three-methods of authentication are supported - getting the code from a Push notification pop-up window on your iPhone, getting the code in a Text message sent to a Trusted Phone and using a security key (YubiKey) that you will insert into the computer running HA (Mac, RPi, etc).
+- **Security key (YubiKey)** - You have configured your Apple account to use a security key.
+The security key is insert into the computer running HA (Mac, RPi, HA Green, etc).

-iCloud3 defaults to the Push notification window and the code request is automatically sent.
-You should see the pop-up window display on your iPhone.
-Enter that 6-digit code in the Authentication Code field and click submit.
-The code will be sent to Apple and be verified.
-If Apple accepts the code, the *Import Apple Devices* screen is displayed.

 ![](..\screens\authenticate\apple-acct-auth.png)

+Do one of the following:

+- **Push notification pop-up window**:

+  - Select *Authenticate* if it not selected.

+  - On the Trusted Device, touch **Allow** to display the 6-digit code.

+  - Enter the 6-digit code into the **Authentication Code** field, then click **Submit**.

+- **Using a Security Key (Yubikey)** :
+  - Select *Authenticate* if it not selected.
+  - **Touch the Security key** inserted into your HA Server, then click **Submit**.
+  - The Security Key should be blinking.
+If it is not blinking, select *Request Authentication*, then click Submit to restart the process.

+The code will be sent to Apple and verified.

-If you are using a security key or want to get the code from a text message, select the *Change Authentication Method* action at the bottom of the screen and click Submit.
-Then, select the method you want and return to this screen.
-Select *Request Authentication Code* to restart the process and click Submit.
-Then enter a new code or press the security key.
-Then select *Authenticate* and click Submit.
+**Change Authentication Method** - The authentication method that is being used is displayed in *Apple Account to be Authenticated* field.
+If you want to change it, select the *Change Authentication Method* Action Command, then click Submit.
+Select the new method on the screen that is displayed, then click Submit to return to this screen.
+Select *Request Authentication Code* to restart the authentication process, then click Submit to request a new code or reinitialize the security key Then follow the steps above.

+If Apple accepts the code, the *Import Apple Devices* screen will be displayed.

 ### Importing Apple Devices

-The next step is to create the iCloud3 devices from the devices in your Apple account that was downloaded when you logged into your Apple account.
-Devices are grouped into three categories:
+The next step is to create the iCloud3 device_tracker and sensor entities from your Apple account devices that was downloaded earlier.

+The devices are grouped into three *Tracking Modes*:

-- Tracked (iPhone, Watch) - iCloud3 issues location requests to Apple when they are needed.
+- **Tracked (iPhone, Watch)** - iCloud3 issues location requests to Apple when they are needed.
 The location, battery and other information is updated.
-- Monitored (iPad, Mac) - These devices are updated using data Apple provides when the Tracked are located.
+- **Monitored (iPad, Mac)** - These devices are updated using data Apple provides when the Tracked are located.
-- Inactive (AirPods, other Apple devices) - Apple does not provide any location or battery information for these devices.
+- **Inactive (AirPods, other Apple devices)** - Apple does not provide any location or battery information for these devices.

-Note: You can change the tracking mode for a device after the iCloud3 devices are created on the *iCloud3 Devices > Update Device* screen.
+​	 Note: You can change the *Tracking Mode* for a device later on the *iCloud3 Devices > Update Device* screen.

 ![](..\screens\apple_acct\import-apple-devices.png)

-- Click Submit to create the iCloud3 device_tracker and sensor entities for all of the devices that have been checked.
+- Click Submit to create the iCloud3 device_tracker and sensor entities for the checked items.

-The *iCloud3 Device List* screen is displayed.
+The *iCloud3 Devices* screen is displayed showing the iCloud3 devices you just created.

 ### Review the iCloud3 Devices